yrssl01/AndroidProject/README.md

 # Android application for News

 **News Application** offers user to view Top Headlines in the world.
 All the data is collected from https://newsapi.org/docs, which offers free public API to use in such applications.
+App features:
+- View online top headlines from NewsApi
+- View details of an article
+- Save article on the local database
 You can see what components were used to build this android application below:

-## Descriptions
+## Description
 - App name - NewApp
 - Language Used - Kotlin
 - Architecture Used - MVVM